KGloria/Homelab/README.md

 ## Webserver
 Node.js, Express
 > I decided to try hosting my own version of my React Application on my home server.
 I learned quite a bit on what it takes to actaully run a webserver.
-The webserver is not tied to a Domain name due to my ISP only providing static public IP addresses to bussiness accounts, but managed to still have it accessable by searching for the IP and Port (http://XX.XX.XXX.XX:Port).
+The webserver is not tied to a Domain name due to my ISP only providing static public IP addresses to bussiness accounts and port 80 for http is blocked.
+I managed to still have it accessable by searching for the IP and Port (http://XX.XX.XXX.XX:Port).

-## Dedicated Minecraft Server
+## Minecraft Server
-JAVA
+java -Xmx1024M -Xms1024M -jar minecraft_server.1.15.2.jar nogui

+> Wanted to also create a dedicated Minecraft server for my friends and I to play on.
+This project taught me a lot about port security, patch maintainence, and scripting.
+In the end I decided I needed more knowledge of the subject and decided to start studying for a CompTIA Sec+ certification.

 ## Media Server
 PLEX

+> Home Media server using plex.
+Future upgrades include better specs so it can stream 4k videos.

+## Future Ideas
+  - Crypto miner
+  - Web Crawler